 - Will it fit in her budget?

-3. For each of this decision stage, define the key goal that you need to help the buyer achieve to progress to the next stage.
+3. For each of these decision stages, define the key goal that you need to help the buyer achieve to progress to the next stage.

 Define Your Strategy

-Your customer journey map is ready.
-You have identified the key roadblocks.
+Now that you have created an effective customer journey maps and you have identified the key roadblocks.
 The next step is to define your strategy going forward.
-For each of the stages and touch points, define the channels by which you would be reaching out to the customer.
-Create key messages and communication that you need to send out at each of these touch points in the customer journey.
+For each of the stages and touchpoints, define the channels by which you would be reaching out to the customer.
+Create key messages and communication that you need to send out at each of these touchpoints in the customer journey.